xueannafang/hsp_toolkit_prototype/README.md

 ## Acknowledgements

+The author acknowledge the following organisations for funding this project:

-University of Bristol
+- University of Bristol

-Chinese Scholarship Council
+- Chinese Scholarship Council

-Royal Society of Chemistry
+- Royal Society of Chemistry

-The author also wants to thank all those provided inputs and technical support during the design and exploration of these toolkits.
+The author also wants to thank all those provided inputs and technical support during the design and exploration of these toolkits, in particular:

+- [Bo Gao](https://www.linkedin.com/in/bo-gao-771841199/) (School of physics, University of Bristol, UK)